DuaaHakeem/Bank-Customer-Churn-Prediction/README.md

 # Model Comparison
 In the phase, I trained machine learning models, including Logistic Regression, Decision Tree and Random Forest to identify the most effective model.
 The model that demonstrates the best initial performance will undergo hyperparameter tuning via GridSearchCV to further enhance its efficacy.
 I trained the models before and after data resampling to see how imbalance data can effect the model performance.

+**1. Logistic Regression:**
+ I used it as a baseline model for predicting customer churn.
+ **Model Performance:**
+ **Non-linear Relationships:** As observed during exploratory data analysis (EDA), many features exhibit non-linear relationships with the target variable (e.g., churn rate varying across tenure, balance, and activity levels).
+Logistic Regression, being a linear model, struggles to capture these complex patterns.

+**Class Imbalance:**
+The dataset is imbalanced, with a higher proportion of retained customers (class 0) compared to churned customers (class 1).
+As a result, the model is biased toward predicting the majority class, achieving high precision and recall for retained customers but failing to generalize for the minority class (churned customers).
+This is evident in the low recall (22%) and F1-score (31%) for the churned class.

+**2. Decision Tree:**
+The Decision Tree model demonstrates improved performance over Logistic Regression by capturing non-linear relationships in the data.
+However, its effectiveness is still impacted by the class imbalance, leading to suboptimal recall for the minority class.

+**3. Random Forest:**
+The Random Forest model outperforms both Logistic Regression and Decision Tree models in overall accuracy, precision, and F1-score.
+It demonstrates its capability to handle non-linear relationships effectively and performs better in predicting the minority class.
+However, class imbalance remains a challenge, especially for recall.